-The nice thing about the Internet is how you can write about something you don’t know, and it can be corrected and fleshed out by people you’ve never known.
-The Dr. Woods text has had a major revision thanks to the Dr. Wood’s family, and family history research by Sandra Rice.
+The nice thing about the Internet is how you can write about something you’re learning about, and it can be corrected and fleshed out by people you’ve never known.
+The Dr. Woods text has had a major revision thanks to the Wood’s family, and family history research by Sandra Rice.
 I can now, as they do, call him Sam Woods!

 I’ve used a new site icon for the mobile version, a wombat drawn by Burne-Jones.
 There’s a story about that here on the Internet Archive

 Facebook posts are ephemeral and can be removed without warning, as we’ve seen recently ( February 2021).
 I try and add depth to even casual ‘family’ posts I write there, so the idea of keeping the good ones here in the archive seems worthwhile.
 I don’t think they need to be identified as such, because I’m updating, adding images, videos and even a useful comment.
 Most important is links within the content.
 Here’s a recent example.

 I had a 4K transfer done of two reels of the home movies by Dr.Woods, the Albury doctor.
 I’d transferred the Standard 8 myself (in low resolution) and wrote about it here.
 These results are much better, sharper but do show up the out of focus camera bits more.
 I resolved to get them all transferred and the Albury Library raised the money.
 I’ll add the 4k transfers (by Memorylab) to the site.
 Thank you Callum.

 Jan and I took the boxes of film to the Albury Library and signed them over to their collection.
 It was a relief and I felt a lot lighter, I’ve been shouldering those images for nearly fifty years and now I’m hoping someone else will take up the story.
 I felt that it should be me, but I’m tired.